wp-plugins/countdown-clock/readme.txt

 === Countdown Clock ===
-Contributors: mycountdown.org
+Contributors: enclick
 Donate link: http://www.mycountdown.org/
-Tags: countdown, flash countdown, countdown clock, countdown widget, countdown generator, countdown ticker, ticker, countup, days since, days till, countdown till days, christmas countdown
+Tags: countdown, count down, wedding, birthday, summer, spring, world cup, exams, timer, birthday countdown, flash countdown, countdown clock, countdown widget, countdown generator, countdown ticker, ticker, countup, days since, days till, countdown till days, halloween, pregnancy, baby
-Tested up to: 3.0.1
+Tested up to: 3.0.9
 Requires at least: 1.5
-Stable tag: 1.1
+Stable tag: 1.2

 == Description ==

-Display a flash countdown on your sidebar to any event.
-Select date, title and event text from a choice of countdown designs, colors and sizes.
+Display a flash countdown clock configured to an event of your choice.
+Select the date, title and event text on a choice of countdown designs, colors and sizes.

 * Select from a range of flash countdown clocks
 * Select size and layout
-* Select from set events like Christmas, New Year, or make your own countdown
+* Select from a range of set events like Christmas, New Year, or make your custom countdown
-* Select text, border and background color
+* Select text, border and background color and date
 * Select background pictures or animations
-* Full range of events and designs can be seen at [mycountdown.org](http://mycountdown.org "All the countdowns in the world")
+* See the full range of events and designs at [mycountdown.org](http://mycountdown.org "All the countdowns in the world")

 == Installation ==